FrancisCrickInstitute/warpAnnotations/README.md

 ### Use a skeleton to test the warping by running a specific chain of transformations as exemplified in `warping/test_run.m`

-This should then warp the skeleton to the other dataset and back to the original dataset (should be indentical to the original one) as a sanity test.
+This should then warp the skeleton to the other dataset and back to the original dataset (should be identical to the original one) as a sanity test.
 If you have specified multiple transformations you can try running multiple transformations at once as well using the `warps` function.
 Now you should be all set to transform skeletons between different webKnossos datasets as you please!